Skip to main content

 During the transition:

-• Maintain accurate contact and banking information in your Songtrust account during the transition
+• Maintain accurate contact and banking information in your Songtrust account

-• Prepare detailed work information for re-registration
+• Prepare detailed work information needed for re-registration

 After cancellation: